-One of the most therapeutic forms of exercise is Yoga.
-It incorporates natural movements with calming breathing techniques that can assist you with many ailments.
-Although there are various different styles, the basis of yoga is the same – Reach the highest level of well-rounded and calm mind, body, and spirit.
-The link to ADHD is very clear.
+One of the most therapeutic forms of exercise, yoga incorporates natural movements with calming breathing techniques that can assist you with many ailments.
+Although, there are various different styles, the basis of yoga is the same – Reach the highest level of well-rounded and calm mind, body, and spirit.
+The relation to ADHD is very clear.
 Doing yoga can be super beneficial for those who suffer from the disorder that aims to clutter the mind and make relaxation difficult.
 If you are interested in starting your practice, most gyms and fitness studios teach yoga classes at every level.
-The atmosphere is non-judgemental and each person is there to work on self-improvement.
+The atmosphere is non-judgemental and each person is there to work on self improvement.
 This makes for the perfect setting to find a little bit of solace in the trying times that your ADHD may bring.

 The Solo Practice

 If group classes are not your thing, it is possible to embark on your own practice of yoga.
 A simple purchase of a yoga mat and an internet search for a guided class can get you started.
 Even though you will not be receiving the hands-on benefits of having the instructor present, you will still be exercising your ability to complete the activity at hand.
 Putting your focus into yoga is going to become a great catalyst for leveling out your ADHD symptoms.
 Whenever you begin to feel overwhelmed or stressed out, try setting some time aside for a yoga session.
 A 20 minute workout will boost your endorphin levels and clear your mind so that you will be able to better function.

 Not Age Specific